-The State of Maryland and private sector organizations, except where noted in this report, demonstrated knowledge of their radiological emergency response plans and procedures and they were successfully implemented during the CCNPP Medical Services Drill evaluated on June 13, 2017.
+The State of Maryland, County, Local, and Private Sector organizations, except where noted in this report, demonstrated knowledge of their radiological emergency response plans and procedures and they were successfully implemented during the CCNPP MS-1 Drill evaluated on June 18, 2019.

-Two FEMA evaluators provided analyses of six evaluation criteria.
+Three FEMA evaluators provided analyses of six evaluation criteria.
 These analyses resulted in a determination of no Findings, no new Plan Issues, and no unresolved Plan Issues.

-The Hollywood Volunteer Rescue Squad successfully demonstrated appropriate space, adequate resources, and trained personnel to provide transport, monitoring, decontamination, and medical services to contaminated injured individuals.
+The Leonardtown Volunteer Rescue Squad (LVRS) successfully demonstrated that necessary equipment and supplies were available to support the treatment of an injured/contaminated patient.
 EMS personnel prioritized life-saving medical practices over contamination concerns, implemented protective measures through the use of Personal Protective Equipment, regular glove changes, and control of cross contamination.
-Appropriate patient assessments were demonstrated as well as regular and ongoing communications with MedStar St. Mary's Hospital.
+Appropriate patient assessments were demonstrated as well as regular and ongoing communications with MedStar Saint Mary's Hospital.

-The MedStar St. Mary's Hospital successfully demonstrated the mobilization of staff, staffing assignments, issue of dosimetry and monitoring equipment, and effective use of Personal Protective Equipment during the exercise.
-The hospital staff effectively responded to communications from the AREMS, initiated the set-up and management of a Radiation Emergency Area, and accepted and successfully treated an injured/contaminated patient while administering life-saving medical attention over contamination concerns.
-In addition, the medical facility provided security control of the facility including the drop off bay for the patient and overall protective measures for contamination control and prevention of cross contamination.
+The MedStar Saint Mary's Hospital successfully demonstrated the mobilization of staff, staffing assignments, issue of dosimetry and monitoring equipment, and effective use of Personal Protective Equipment during the exercise.
+The hospital staff effectively responded to communications from Saint Mary's County Emergency Management Division and LVRS, initiated the set-up and management of a Radiation Emergency Area (REA), and accepted and successfully treated an injured/contaminated patient while administering life-saving medical attention over contamination concerns.
+In addition, the medical facility provided security control of the facility including the drop off bay for the patient, separate exterior entrance to the REA, and overall protective measures for contamination control and prevention of cross contamination.